When I Grow Up Social Studies Game

-Help Introduce Different Occupations and Vocations to Children
+Help Introduce Different Occupations and Vocations to Children with the When I Grow Up Social Studies Game.

-A community is a group of people living in the same place, under the same laws, sharing common beliefs, interests, rights and privileges.
+A community is a group of people living in the same place, under the same laws, sharing common beliefs, interests, rights, and privileges.
 Through community studies, children learn about getting along with others outside of their family structure from a very young age.
 They learn about the things that bind them together as a group and make them feel like they belong and are valued.

 As children learn the basics of communities - what they believe, where they live, feeling safe in them, following their rules and laws - they begin to learn about the world around them.
 Most children start off learning about community workers since work is one of the marks of a community.